GITNUXSOFTWARE ADVICE

 DWG-compatibleBricsCAD delivers 2D CAD drafting, DWG-compatible file handling, and configurable workflows for architectural drawing production.

-- Solid block, layer, and attribute workflows help manage drawing sets
+- +Block and attribute workflows fit title blocks, schedules, and drawing sets

 DraftSight